kailash-manasarovar/statement/docs/timeline/2024/october.md

 - I have no idea I'm being targeted because I'm a sedated Dénia porn-gang sensation and had been starring in [switcheroo porn at the conservatory](../../crimes/protagonists/vidal-sastre.md#four-distinct-men) and live-stream spy-cam porn direct from my apartment for years.
 - I had no idea.
 - The only possible reason I could come up with for the constant abuse at work were my political views on trans ideology and women's rights.
-- Gabriel Silva meets me and I ask him what he's going to do about Hans's and Anthony's outrageous insubordination.
+- Gabriel Silva meets me and I ask him what he's going to do about [Hans's and Anthony's outrageous insubordination](june.md#polygon).
 - Gabriel explains he's starting afresh, he's going to forget about the past and move forward.
 - It sounds reasonable.
 - He then takes away all my work and gives it to Hans and Anthony.
 - At a later meeting, I ask Gabriel about his experience with Hans.
 He says: *oh, he doesn't seem to be doing any work*.
 - I wonder if that was the deal with Hans; no work, just a tax-free life in Dubai for significant abuse of the *female-tech-colleague-you-despise* after the [Bali offsite](may.md#bali)... so I'd leave.
 - Could they be that messed up?
-- Gabriel then ramps up the bullying even more; for example, he tells me he's getting another colleague, Mitch Egen from marketing, to write technical docs for us (my job again).
+- Gabriel then ramps up the bullying even more; for example, he tells me he's getting another colleague, Mitch Egen from marketing, to write technical docs for us (my job again, a job which Mitch is not skilled in).
-- Mitch then repeats verbatim how I have always described the technical author role, as if he's reading a script taken from a recording of me (hacked Zoom meetings?).
+- Mitch, then, repeats verbatim how I have always described the software technical author role, as if he's reading a script taken from a recording of me (hacked Zoom meetings?).
 - The most aggressive part of this is that whenever I said those things to Gabriel, he always told me I was wrong and had another immature idea which was better than mine; silencing.
 - Gabriel then sets me up to fail again; specifically by giving Anthony tasks he was unskilled for, ensuring he will make a lot of mistakes in a busy sprint cycle with the CDK team.
 - Anthony has stopped talking to me as if I'm a normal person whenever I try to help and advise him.
 - I see the tripwire and step over it.
 - However, I can see Gabriel is very confident with his plans, and Anthony's dismissive communication style says to me: *you're not going to be here in a few weeks anyway, I don't even have to talk to you politely*.
-- I have no other choice but to complain about victimization to save my job.
+- I have no other choice but to make an official complaint about victimization to save my job.
 - I contact Alyssa from HR on Slack and tell her I'm being victimized for my political views and it has been going on since I started.
-- I tell her I won't give her a full and complete description until I understand the company process.
+- I tell her I won't give her a full and complete description of everything that's happened until I understand the company process.
 - I request a non-biased mediator also.
 - I do tell Alyssa about the [Pakistani Yorkshireman who made sexually violent threats to me at dinner in Bali](may.md#the-pakistani-yorkshire-man) and that I had informed Miriam from Spanish HR about it the following morning.
 - I also do tell Alyssa that I'm being viciously stalked and hacked in Dénia by criminal gangs and it has been going on throughout my tenure at Polygon (something Gabriel, Hans, Anthony, Vincent, and numerous others are aware of because I told them).